Frequently Asked Questions

 Q. How long will the water supply last in the

-direct sunlight if used outdoors, insulation if used indoors, ventilation of the
+used outdoors, insulation if used indoors, ventilation of the area where the

-area where the unit is being used and the size of the water reservoir of each
+unit is being used and the size of the water reservoir of each unit.
+If

-unit.
-If connected to your water source with a standard 3/4" garden hose,
+connected to your water source with a standard 3/4" garden hose, the units

-the units feature a constant water supply.
-A float valve inside the water
+feature a constant water supply.
+A float valve inside the water reservoir

-reservoir regulates the amount of water introduced into the water reservoir when
+regulates the amount of water introduced into the water reservoir when a garden

-a garden hose is used for a constant water supply.
-For safely and
+hose is used for a constant water supply.
+For safely and protection, you should

 use.
 If you have a model that features manual filling, the unit should be